choosing a class

 mummy + me

-mysore ashtanga self-practice
+mysore style ashtanga yoga

 Pilates works the entire body through a series of repetitive, low impact mat-based exercises, which improve posture and alignment and rebalance muscle use throughout the entire muscular-skeletal system.
 Pilates stretching and conditioning exercises build the body’s core strength, develop muscles, prevent injury and create a healthier body.